cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/runtime_env.md

-# Runtime Environment Variables Manual
+# 1Runtime Environment Variables Manual

 This section introduces the environment variables provided by the `runtime`.